Funerals serve as a tribute to life

 About me...

-I qualified as a NOCN Level 3 Celebrant in 2016 and, in 2025, became the eighth person in the UK to complete the new NOCN Level 4 qualification.
-I take great pride in my professional development and believe that celebrants should always strive for the highest standards.
+In 2016, I qualified as an NOCN Level 3 Celebrant and, in 2025, became only the eighth person in the UK to achieve the new NOCN Level 4 qualification.

 Funeral Services